TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 As you can see here the command that runs the application is slightly different, `gunicorn -w 4 -b 0.0.0.0 wsgi:app`.
 It exposes 4 processes (`-w 4`) on the container's address 0.0.0.0 loading the `app` object from the `wsgi.py` file (`wsgi:app`).
 As by default Gunicorn exposes port 8000 I mapped that to the same port in the host.

-As the production image need to install the production requirements I also took the opportunity to create the `docker/web` subdirectory and move the web `Dockerfile` there.
-Then I created the `Dockerfile.production` one
+Then I created the `Dockerfile.production` that defines the production image of the web application

-File: `docker/web/Dockerfile.production`
+File: `docker/Dockerfile.production`

 ``` text
 FROM python:3